 One cause of hypothyroidism that is often missed

 Most people believe that large breeds are more commonly affected by hypothyroidism (low thyroid hormone production) mainly because of genetics.
-Others point to poor quality processed food or vaccines which cause the weakened and overwhelmed immune system to turn onto its own tissue - in this case the thyroid gland.
+Others point to poor quality, processed food or vaccines which cause a weakened and overwhelmed immune system to turn on its own tissue - in this case, the thyroid gland.

-- Get rid of retractable leashes because the break and stop system create intense jerks that cause additional trauma,
+- Get rid of retractable leashes because their 'break and stop' system creates intense jerks that cause additional trauma.